bezurn004/Obsi-Forge-Apedia/Starforged/Chapter5 - Oracles/Core/SF_CH5_Core_Descriptor-Focus.md

 *298 CHAPTER 5: ORACLES*

 ### Oracle: Focus
-> [!mechanics]- | Roll > `dice: [[SF_CH5_Core_Descriptor-Focus#^table-OclFocus]]` | Guidance
+> [!mechanics]- | Roll > `dice: [[OT_ISSF_Core#^Focus]]` | Guidance
 > When you [[SF_CH3_Ask the Oracle|Ask the Oracle]] to help define the nature of a location, discovery, or encounter, roll for a Descriptor and a Focus for an adjective/noun prompt.
 Other oracles will include prompts to check for a Descriptor and Focus (shown as “Descriptor + Focus”).
-That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-OclFocus
+That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-Focus

 | dice: 1d100 | Result |
 | :---: | --- |